Association on American Indian Affairs

 Grant Requirements

-The Association provides funding for Tribes and Native-run organizations that use innovative activities which intertwine the old with the new to strengthen traditional cultural knowledge and teach skills to live healthy and productive lifestyle.
+We provide funding for Tribes and Native-run organizations that use innovative activities which intertwine the old with the new to strengthen traditional cultural knowledge and teach skills to live healthy and productive lifestyle.
 Applications for funding are based on the following required criteria:

-• The camp must provide summer programming to Native American Youth up to 18 years of age and be inclusive and supportive of LGBTQ2S+ Native youth;
+• The camp must provide summer programming to Native Youth up to 18 years of age and be inclusive and supportive of LGBTQ2S+ Native youth;

 • The program must include education on diabetes prevention, nutrition, physical fitness and/or other health and wellness topics;